idaholab/moose/modules/navier_stokes/doc/content/source/userobjects/RhieChowMassFlux.md

 Besides these capabilities, this user object is also responsible for reconstructing cell velocities at the end of the pressure corrector step.
-For more information on these fields and precesses, we suggest visiting [SIMPLE.md].
+For more information on these fields and processes, we suggest visiting [SIMPLE.md].

 !syntax parameters /UserObjects/RhieChowMassFlux